 Bringing fresh and community-focused ideas to a more livable City of North Vancouver

-Tony Valente brings a unique combination of skills, experience and passion to his candidacy for City of North Vancouver council.
+Tony Valente brings a unique combination of skills, experience and passion to his role as Councillor in the City of North Vancouver.
 He is a seasoned project and risk management leader, urban thinker, and community volunteer.

 A graduate of both St. Thomas Aquinas Regional Secondary School and the University of British Columbia (BCom, MBA), Tony spent three years working in logistics and product management for Whirlpool Europe, in Milan, Italy.